helm/helm-www/content/en/docs/faq/troubleshooting.md

 ### Tiller installations stopped working and access is denied

-Helm releases used to be available from [https://storage.googleapis.com/kubernetes-helm/](https://storage.googleapis.com/kubernetes-helm/).
+Helm releases used to be available from <https://storage.googleapis.com/kubernetes-helm/>.
 As explained in ["Announcing get.helm.sh"](https://helm.sh/blog/get-helm-sh/), the official location changed in June 2019.
 [GitHub Container Registry](https://github.com/orgs/helm/packages/container/package/tiller) makes all the old Tiller images available.

-If you are trying to download older versions of helm from the storage bucket you used in the past, you may find that they are missing:
+If you are trying to download older versions of Helm from the storage bucket you used in the past, you may find that they are missing:

 ```
 <Error>